m13253/JKSN/README.md

 An JSON stream has multiple JKSN representation.
 The JKSN encoder should decide which method generates the smallest JKSN stream in reasonable time.

-Since implementing the full functionality of JKSN costs too much resources and does not suit all situation, the application can only implement a subset of JKSN specification.
+Since implementing the full functionality of JKSN costs too much resources and does not suit all situation, the application may only implement a subset of JKSN specification.
 This requires the sender and receiver using features both supported.

 ### Comparison